-The gamma-ray studies at energies above several hundred MeVs have other advantages when compared to lower energies.
-First, the degradation of the LAT angular resolution at low energies introduces non-negligible uncertainties in the energy spectrum and flux of of gamma-rays from the clouds.
-Secondly, while at high energies the contribution to the gamma-ray emission via other channels (bremsstrahlung and inverse Compton scattering of electrons) is not expected to be significant, at energies around 100 MeV primary and secondary electrons can contribute to the gamma-ray flux at a flux level comparable to the contribution of $\pi^0$-decay gamma-rays (see figures and discussion in Appendix \ref{apendix2}), which would smear out the differences in the derived proton spectra.
+The $\gamma$-ray studies at energies above several hundred MeVs have other advantages when compared to lower energies.
+First, the degradation of the LAT angular resolution at low energies introduces non-negligible uncertainties in the energy spectrum and flux of $\gamma$ rays from the clouds.
+Secondly, whereas at high energies the contribution to the $\gamma$-ray emission via other channels (bremsstrahlung and inverse Compton scattering of electrons) is not expected to be significant, at energies around 100 MeV primary and secondary electrons can contribute to the $\gamma$-ray flux at a flux level comparable to the contribution of $\pi^0$-decay $\gamma$ rays (see figures and discussion in Appendix \ref{apendix1}), which would smear out the differences in the derived proton spectra.

-To conclude, the detectable fluxes of gamma-rays expected from interactions of CR protons and nuclei with the ambient gas, the lack of other competing gamma-ray production mechanisms in molecular clouds, the effective and (relatively) accurate subtraction of the diffuse gamma-ray background above 1 GeV and (almost) free propagation of high energy CRs through the GMCs, make the latter ideal \emph{detectors} for unbiased studies of the spectral and spatial distributions of CRs in the Local Galaxy at energies above 10~GeV/nucleon.
-The large exposure time on GMCs accumulated over the several years of LAT continuous monitoring allows a high significant detection of gamma-rays in a broad energy band from a number of GMCs in the Gould Belt, and thus makes feasible the probes of CRs in these objects on a source-by-source basis up to energies of about 1~TeV.
+To conclude, the detectable fluxes of $\gamma$ rays expected from interactions of CR protons and nuclei with the ambient gas, the lack of other competing $\gamma$-ray production mechanisms in molecular clouds, the effective and (relatively) accurate subtraction of the diffuse $\gamma$-ray background above 1 GeV, and (almost) free propagation of high energy CRs through the GMCs make the latter ideal \emph{detectors} for unbiased studies of the spectral and spatial distributions of CRs in the Local Galaxy at energies above 10~GeV/nucleon.
+The large exposure time on GMCs accumulated over the several years of LAT continuous monitoring allows a high significant detection of $\gamma$ rays in a broad energy band from a number of GMCs in the Gould Belt, and thus makes the probes of CRs in these objects feasible on a source-by-source basis up to energies of about 1~TeV.

 The paper is structured as follows.
-In Section~2 we describe the GMCs selected for analysis and their characteristics.
+In Section~2 we describe the GMCs selected for analysis and their characteristics, including the density estimation using CO and dust tracers.
 In Section~3 the results of the analysis of the Fermi LAT observations are presented.
-In Section~4 we derive the CR spectra and fluxes assuming that gamma-rays are produced in interactions of CR protons and nuclei with the ambient gas, and, finally, in Section~5 we discuss the implications of the obtained results.
+In Section~4 we derive the CR spectra and fluxes assuming that $\gamma$ rays are produced in interactions of CR protons and nuclei with the ambient gas, and, finally, in Section~5 we discuss the implications of the results.